 At the start of each module and at classes during a module, staff will recommend books and journals for reading.
 Module descriptors state a few key texts.
 Students are not expected to buy all of the books recommended, and should in any case await the advice of module tutors whose recommendations may change from year to year.
 All recommended literature should be available from the library or electronically on the web.
 Newcastle upon Tyne is well provided with bookshops.
-The 'Blackwells' bookshop in the Students' Union will be able to supply most of your module texts.
-The largest bookshops in the City are Blackwells (at the Haymarket) and Waterstones (at the Monument).
+The largest bookshops in the City are Blackwell (at the Haymarket) and Waterstones (at the Monument).

 Students will need an electronic calculator with basic trigonometric and statistical functions (such as the calculation of standard deviations).
-Students will have access to the University computer systems for statistical analysis, graphics and word-processing and your memory stick or writable CDs can be used for storing files.
+Students will have access to the University computer systems for statistical analysis, graphics and word-processing and a USB memory stick or portable hard drive can be used for storing files.
 Students will need suitable warm and waterproof clothing and footwear for fieldwork, and a laboratory coat and goggles for laboratory practical work.
-Lab coat and goggles can be bought from the University - details will be provided by your programme leader.
+Lab coat and goggles can be provided to new students - details will be provided by your programme leader.